raspberrypilearning/octapi-calculating-pi/en/step_1.md

 ![π is the ratio of a circle’s circumference to its diameter](images/circle_diameter_radius.png)

-The value of π is often used in mathematics, physics, and engineering, but it is an **irrational number** and therefore its actual value is hard to use in accurate calculations.
+The value of π is often used in mathematics, physics, and engineering, but it is an **irrational number** and therefore it's hard to use its actual value in accurate calculations.

 ![Calculating Pi table](images/calculating-pi-table.png)